 Where:

-Monomer VOC Limit = total allowable monomer volatile organic compounds that can be emitted from the open molding operations included in the average, kilograms per 12-month period.
+Monomer VOC Limit = total allowable monomer volatile organic compounds that can be emitted from the open molding operations in kilograms per 12-month period.

-MR = mass of production resin used in the past 12 month excluding any materials that are exempt, megagrams.
+MR = mass of production resin in megagrams used in the past 12 months, excluding any materials that are exempt;

-MPG = mass of pigmented gel coat used in the past 12 month, excluding any materials that are exempt, megagrams.
+MPG = mass of pigmented gel coat in megagrams used in the past 12 months, excluding any materials that are exempt;

-MCG = mass of clear gel coat used in the past 12 month, excluding any materials that are exempt, megagrams.
+MCG = mass of clear gel coat in megagrams used in the past 12 months, excluding any materials that are exempt;

-MTR= mass of tooling resin coat used in the past 12 month, excluding any materials that are exempt, megagrams.
+MTR= mass of tooling resin coat in megagrams used in the past 12 months, excluding any materials that are exempt;

-MTG = mass of tooling gel coat used in the past 12 month, excluding any materials that are exempt, megagrams.
+MTG = mass of tooling gel coat in megagrams used in the past 12 months, excluding any materials that are exempt.

+Estimates of average emissions shall be determined on a 12-month rolling average basis at the end of every month.
 The numerical coefficients associated with each term on the right hand side of Equation 2 are the allowable monomer volatile organic compounds emission rate for that particular material in units of kilograms of VOC per megagrams of material used.

-(2) Equation 3 to demonstrate that the monomer volatile organic compounds emissions from the operations included in the average do not exceed the emission limit calculated using Equation 2 from Subparagraph (f)(1) of this Rule for the same 12-month period.
-This demonstration shall be conducted at the end of the first 12-month averaging period and at the end of every subsequent month for only those operations and materials that included in the average.
+(2) to demonstrate that the monomer volatile organic compounds emissions from the operations included in the average do not exceed the emission limit calculated using Equation 2 from Subparagraph (f)(1) of this Rule for the same 12-month period use Equation 3 below:

-Equation 3:

 Monomer VOC emissions = (PVR)(MR) + (PVPG)(MPG) + (PVCG)(MCG) + (PVTR)(MTR) + (PVTG)(MTG)